mwportfolio/ICT-Supplier-Analysis/README.md

 **Data Scrapes and Extracts**

-The tenders.gov.au website lists tenders and contract information for the public to view.

-This data can be easily scraped using tools like urllib.
+The tenders.gov.au website lists tenders and contract information for the public to view that can be scraped using tools like urllib.

-The code in [scrape_ict_panel_suppliers.ipynb](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/code/scrape_ict_panel_suppliers.ipynb) extracts supplier data including ABN, Name, State and Postcode from the website, formats and saves it as a JSONLines file.
+The code in [scrape_ict_panel_suppliers.ipynb](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/code/scrape_ict_panel_suppliers.ipynb) scrapes and saves the HTML to a [local file](), then extracts the following supplier data into a Pandas DataFrame:

+- Australian Business Number (ABN),
+- Supplier Name,
+- State, and
+- Postcode.

+The DataFrame is cleaned and saved in JSONLines format as [ict_supplier_analysis.jsonl](file).

+Now there is a clean list of ICT Suppliers in a portable format which can be used for further enrichment and ultimately presentation to our users.

 **Database Integration**